 A content marketing strategy must not be guided by content but by what is intended to be achieved through content:

-It is on this assumption that the model of the Content Marketing Pyramid is based, defined as the development of a content plan through the main company assets to supporting and updating specific themes and messages through a wide variety of formats and species distribution and promotion channels – the so-called owned, earned and paid media – in line with a company’s marketing objectives.
+It is on this assumption that the model of the Content Marketing Pyramid is based, defined as the development of a content plan through the main company assets to support and update specific themes and messages through a wide variety of formats and species distribution and promotion channels – the so-called owned, earned and paid media – in line with a company’s marketing objectives.

 From a structural point of view, the Pyramid is organized on the basis of three specific macro-areas:

-#1. the core-content, i.e. those original contents such as guides, eBooks, white papers.
+#1. the core content, i.e. those original contents such as guides, eBooks, and white papers.

-These are complex contents that require a considerable effort in terms of productivity, research and originality and for this reason, they are subject to a limited schedule;
+These are complex contents that require considerable effort in terms of productivity, research, and originality and for this reason, they are subject to a limited schedule;

 #3.
-Frequent, concise, conversation-oriented promotional micro-contents help to expand the content plan on a large scale across all assets: short blog posts, updates and status on social media, newsletters.
+Frequent, concise, conversation-oriented promotional micro-contents help to expand the content plan on a large scale across all assets: short blog posts, updates, and status on social media, and newsletters.

 They are also derivative in nature but have a decidedly more promotional nature.